 One piece of music which is truly lovely is "Peace at Forli" which first plays when Ezio and Leonardo sail from Forli for Venice and then memorably plays during Ezio's "World of Cardboard" Speech in the Bonfire of Vanities DLC and then finally makes a stirring comeback in Assassin's Creed Embers playing during Ezio's final moments and the letter he left behind.
 It's Tear Jerker music at its finest.

-The Homestead theme is also lovely in III, capturing the solitude, peace and beauty of the settlement in the forest and also sounding like a mix of Native American and European themes, without being either, symbolizing the harmony which sadly never happened.
+The Homestead theme from III captures the solitude, peace and beauty of the settlement in the forest and also sounding like a mix of Native American and European themes, without being either, symbolizing the harmony which sadly never happened.

-IV gives us the delightfully Pirates of the Caribbean-esque triumphant boarding theme among many others.
+IV gives us the delightfully Pirates of the Caribbean-esque triumphant boarding themes among many others.